RoboForm vs LastPass: which is the superior password manager?

 RoboForm and LastPass have very similar approaches when it comes to encryption.
 They both guard your vault with 256-bit AES encryption, which is virtually impenetrable.
 Alongside AES-256, both password managers also use PBKDF2 SHA256 hashing for your master password to protect against dictionary and brute force attacks.

 However, this is where there’s a fork in their approaches.
-RoboForm uses only 4096 iterations, whereas LastPass uses 100,100 rounds.
-From this, we can deduce that LastPass’ hashing is likely more resistant to attacks.
+RoboForm uses 8 million iterations, whereas LastPass uses only 100,100 rounds.
+From this, we can deduce that RoboForm’ hashing is likely more resistant to attacks.

 Either way, both password managers were built on zero-knowledge architecture.
 So, all encryption/decryption is done locally, and only encrypted data is sent to their servers.
 Neither the companies nor their employees will be able to access your master password or vault content.

 In brief, both RoboForm and LastPass offer top-tier encryption to protect your data.
-However, LastPass narrowly leads the RoboForm vs LastPass security matchup because of its higher number of iterations.
+However, RoboForm narrowly leads the RoboForm vs LastPass security matchup because of its higher number of iterations.

 Multi-factor authentication (MFA) provides a critical extra layer of protection to guard against breaches.
 Once enabled, you’ll need to verify your identity using two or more ways before you can access your vault.

-For RoboForm, paid users get assorted two-factor authentication (2FA) methods.
+For RoboForm, users, paid and free, get assorted two-factor authentication (2FA) methods.
 All main MFA apps like Google Authenticator, Microsoft Authenticator, and Authy are supported.
 The only exception is hardware keys like YubiKey.
 Plus, RoboForm also allows SMS verification, but it’s best to give this a skip as it’s one of the least secure 2FA methods.

 As for LastPass, it supports various 2FA and MFA.
 For 2FA, LastPass offers: